jozu-ai/kitops/docs/src/docs/modelkit/intro.md

 **Optimized for AI/ML Workflows:** ModelKits are tailor-made for AI/ML projects, addressing specific needs such as versioning and environment configuration.

 ModelKit is not just a packaging format; it's a building block for innovation, simplifying the complexities of AI/ML development and deployment.
 By adopting ModelKit, teams can focus more on creating value and less on managing the intricacies of artifact storage and sharing.

+**Questions or suggestions?** Drop an [issue in our GitHub repository](https://github.com/jozu-ai/kitops/issues) or join [our Discord server](https://discord.gg/3eDb4yAN) to get support or share your feedback.